Fees & Funding > Care Home Costs & Care Fees UK Average | November 2024

 Estimated Reading Time: 15 minutes

-Depending on your total assets, you may qualify for assistance to help with care home fees via local council funding or through the NHS.
+Depending on your total assets and care needs, you may qualify for assistance to help with care home fees via local council funding or through the NHS.

-Here, we’ve shared the average cost of care homes across the UK for different types of care, and whether you will be eligible for funding support.
+Here, we’ve shared the average cost of care homes across the UK for different types of care, and whether you'll be eligible for funding support.
+We also have an article explaining home care costs for 2024.

 Kickstart your care search